JeeBoomBoi/odin-recipes/README.md

-A basic HTML website which shows various recipes along with it's description and steps to prepare.
+A basic HTML website which shows various recipes along with its description and steps to prepare.